-Current River Conditions: Hovering around 4300 CFS at Orleans
+Current River Conditions: Hovering around 3900 CFS at Orleans & around 1100 at Irongate

-Fishing-very good: The Fly Shop in Redding reports that the best fishing is in the upper river and that Irongate is a good bet.
-Swinging Silver Hiltons and Assassins are the go to choice.
-If you would like to dead drift nymphs, make sure you have a Rubber Legs tied on, black or brown will work just fine or any other Stone patterns for that matter.
+Fishing-very good: The Fly Shop in Redding reports that the Irongate section is your best bet.
+Caddis and Mayfly hatches are happening frequently now.
+Stoneflies are just around the corner.
+If you would like to dead drift nymphs, make sure you have a Rubber Legs tied on, black or brown size #6 to imitate the Salmon flies that are getting more active or any other Stone patterns for that matter.
 Attatch a red Copper John to your rig to make it more enticing.

 We have guides who are on the Klamath every day no matter what the season.
 Give the shop a call (800)410-1222 .

 The Klamath River is one of the longest rivers in California.
 It stretches about 250 miles from south eastern Oregon to the Pacific Coast.
 Though the river is very long, two of the most popular and easily accessible sections are the Iron Gate Dam tail water accessed from

 I-5 and from the community of Happy Camp down to the outlet into the Pacific Ocean.